davidde/notes/sql/sql-intro.md

 SELECT DISTINCT species FROM animals
 ```
 Will return all the species from the animals table.
 The `DISTINCT` predicate ensures that the returned subset consists of unique species; without it, the subset may contain a single species multiple times if there are several animals from the same species in the table.

+By default the predicate `ALL` is used, so it does not need to be typed.

 ## INSERT statement
 The basic syntax for the `INSERT` statement: